GitHub Trending Scraper

 How often does GitHub update trending?
 GitHub Trending is updated continuously throughout the day.
 Running the scraper at different times may yield different results.

-The scraper returns fewer than 25 repos.
 GitHub Trending page size varies.
 Some language/period combinations have fewer trending repos.
-This is normal GitHub behavior, not a scraper issue.
+Additionally, aiOnly and filterTopics filters reduce results to only matching repos.
+This is expected behavior.

-starsToday seems too high โ is it accurate?
+starsToday seems too high — is it accurate?

 The starsToday field reflects stars gained in the selected period (daily, weekly, or monthly), not just today.
 For weekly/monthly trending, these numbers represent the full period's star gains.